Felony Penalties in Phoenix

-In Arizona, judges can determine mitigating circumstances, which include taking your age or role into account when deciding sentencing.
+In Phoenix, judges can determine mitigating circumstances, which include taking your age or role into account when deciding sentencing.
 If mitigating circumstances are present, shorter sentencing terms can apply.

 If you have two or more prior felonies on your record, or at least one aggravated felony, Arizona law allows a judge to sentence you to a longer prison term than the current felony charge mandates (Ariz.
 Rev. Stat. §§ 13-703, 13-704, 13-706).

-Trust Phoenix Criminal Attorney With Your Felony Defense in Arizona
+Trust Phoenix Criminal Attorney With Your Felony Defense in Phoenix

 Being convicted of a felony can seriously affect you personally and professionally for the rest of your life.
 This includes serving a significant amount of jail time, having to repay hefty fines, and even facing capital punishment sentencing where special circumstances are present.